Monday, July 15, 2013

 In the meantime, the Internal Security Forces have new toys, courtesy of the American embassy and MTV's Pimp My Ride.

 It’s only a matter of time before someone starts sniping at their lights—which they have on at all times.
-“This isn’t an American soap opera,” I yelled at one patrol vehicle, which was creeping along at a snail’s pace down Gemmayze street, blinding lights and wailing sirens in full regalia.
+“This isn’t an American cop show,” I yelled at one patrol vehicle, which was creeping along at a snail’s pace down Gemmayze street, blinding lights and wailing sirens in full regalia.

 Not that the security forces have anything better to do these days.
 L.S. was reminiscing the other day about an old policeman who used to regulate traffic at the Bechara al Khoury-Sodeco intersection.
 The man was illiterate and therefore couldn't write up traffic tickets.
 Instead-- when faced with an infringing motorist-- he would damage the car, punching or kicking it, suitable to the amount the violating party would have had to pay in official fines.
 He passed away a few year ago.
 They don't make 'em like that anymore.